three people waving a poster with flyer beside

 Make your voice heard in every election!
 Remember, if you don’t vote, you might end up as an inactive voter.

 Stay informed about your registration status!
-Head over to Geauxvote.com to check and update your registration today.
+Head over to Register to Vote to check and update your registration today.

 What if I’m not on the Registered Voter List?

 If you discover that you’ve been removed from the voter registration list, don’t worry!
 It’s crucial to register NOW so you can make your voice heard in the upcoming election.
-Just head over to Geauxvote.com to get started!
+Just head over to Register to Vote to get started!

 If you find yourself removed while trying to vote, you can still participate!
 Request a provisional ballot and reach out to 866-OUR-VOTE for assistance.
 Your vote matters!